Requirements

 PostgreSQL is a free, open-source and one of the most popular database management systems.
-It is a relational database management system that uses databases and tables to structure and organize their data.
-Creating and managing the PostgreSQL database is an important part of any database administrator.
-It is essential for any system administrator to know how to create, list and delete databases and tables using command-line interface.
+A relational database management system uses databases and tables to structure and organize data.
+Creating and managing the PostgreSQL database is important for any database administrator.
+Therefore, it is essential for any system administrator to know how to create, list and delete databases and tables using the command-line interface.

 There are two ways to access the Postgres shell.